mattmcspirit/hybridworkshop/steps/1_DeployAzureVM.md

 Product improvements
 -----------
 If, while you work through this guide, you have an idea to make the product better, whether it's something in Azure Stack HCI, AKS on Azure Stack HCI, Windows Admin Center, or the Azure Arc integration and experience, let us know!
 We want to hear from you!

+For **Azure Stack HCI**, [Head on over to the Azure Stack HCI Q&A forum](https://docs.microsoft.com/en-us/answers/topics/azure-stack-hci.html "Azure Stack HCI Q&A"), where you can share your thoughts and ideas about making the technologies better and raise an issue if you're having trouble with the technology.

-[Head on over to our AKS on Azure Stack HCI GitHub page](https://github.com/Azure/aks-hci/issues "AKS on Azure Stack HCI GitHub"), where you can share your thoughts and ideas about making the technologies better.
+For **AKS on Azure Stack HCI**, [Head on over to our AKS on Azure Stack HCI GitHub page](https://github.com/Azure/aks-hci/issues "AKS on Azure Stack HCI GitHub"), where you can share your thoughts and ideas about making the technologies better.
 If however, you have an issue that you'd like some help with, read on...

 Raising issues
 -----------
-If you notice something is wrong with the evaluation guide, such as a step isn't working, or something just doesn't make sense - help us to make this guide better!
+If you notice something is wrong with this guide, such as a step isn't working, or something just doesn't make sense - help us to make this guide better!
 Raise an issue in GitHub, and we'll be sure to fix this as quickly as possible!

+If you're having an issue with Azure Stack HCI 20H2 **outside** of this guide, [head on over to the Azure Stack HCI Q&A forum](https://docs.microsoft.com/en-us/answers/topics/azure-stack-hci.html "Azure Stack HCI Q&A"), where Microsoft experts and valuable members of the community will do their best to help you.

-If however, you're having a problem with AKS on Azure Stack HCI **outside** of this evaluation guide, make sure you post to [our GitHub Issues page](https://github.com/Azure/aks-hci/issues "GitHub Issues"), where Microsoft experts and valuable members of the community will do their best to help you.
+If you're having a problem with AKS on Azure Stack HCI **outside** of this guide, make sure you post to [our GitHub Issues page](https://github.com/Azure/aks-hci/issues "GitHub Issues"), where Microsoft experts and valuable members of the community will do their best to help you.